uqtmiller/uqtmiller.github.io/_pages/about.md

 I am a Professor of Artificial Intelligence in the [School of Electrical Engineering and Computer Science](https://eecs.uq.edu.au/) at [The University of Queensland](https://www.uq.edu.au/), Meaanjin/Brisbane, Australia.

-My research draws on machine learning, reinforcement learning, AI planning, interaction design, and cognitive science, to help people to make bettter decisions.
+My research draws on **machine learning, reinforcement learning, AI planning, interaction design, and cognitive science**, to help people to make bettter decisions.
 I have done work on areas including explainable AI, human-AI planning, and human-centered decision support.

 Prior to my appointment at The University of Queensland, I was a Professor of Computer Science in the [School of Computing and Information Systems](https://cis.unimelb.edu.au) at [The University of Melbourne](https://www.unimelb.edu.au), where I was founding co-director of [The Centre for AI and Digital Ethics](https://www.unimelb.edu.au/caide).
 I am an honorary professor at the University of Melbourne.